SF-WDI-LABS/mongoose-books-app/docs/sprint-A.md

   </details>

 1. You can use robomongo to check out your database.
 If you got an error message try to debug, and if you're stuck ask for help.

+## Connecting the database to the server

+Next we'll start to use our new model in `server.js`.

+1. Go ahead and open `server.js`.
+1. Add the correct require statement to `server.js` to import your modules.  `var db = require('./models')`.
+This should go near the top.